Has your Mac become as slow as an asthmatic ant carrying some very heavy shopping?

 Animated or slide show wallpaper can really impact the performance of your machine so its a good idea to turn this off.

 There are loads of awesome Firefox extensions so its easy to get carried away and add too many.
-Take a few moments to go through your Add-ons (open Firefox and go to tools then Add-ons) and uninstall any you no longer use.
+Take a few moments to go through your Add-ons (in Firefox go to tools then Add-ons) and uninstall any you no longer use.
 For some tips on optimising Safari see my post: Safari Slow? – How To Speed it Up.